Willamette Heritage Center

 Museum in Salem, Oregon, U.S.

-Willamette Heritage Center is a museum in Salem, Oregon.
-The five-acre site features several structures listed on the National Register of Historic Places, including the Thomas Kay woolen mill, the Jason Lee House, Methodist Parsonage, John D. Boon House, and the Pleasant Grove (Condit) Church.
+Willamette Heritage Center is a museum in Salem, Oregon, United States.
+The five-acre site features several structures listed on the National Register of Historic Places, including the Thomas Kay Woolen Mill, the Jason Lee House, Methodist Parsonage, John D. Boon House, and the Pleasant Grove (Condit) Church.
 The houses and church were relocated to the mill site.
 The Center also includes a research library and archives of Marion County history.
 Today, the Willamette Heritage Center offers self-guided tours, event rental spaces, educational classes, and also hosts local events for the community.

 The Center was created in 2010 from the merger of the Mission Mill Museum Association (est. 1964) and the adjacent Marion County Historical Society (est. 1950).

 History

 The Thomas Kay Woolen Mill was started in 1889 by Thomas Lister Kay, whose descendants eventually founded Pendleton Woolen Mills.
 The workforce of 50 labored 60-hour weeks.
 In 1895, a fire destroyed the mill.
 Ground was broken on a new mill structure on December 20, 1895, in the same location.
 This building, designed by architect W.D.
 Pugh, is the brick structure that stands today.
 The building opened to the public on May 15, 1896, to speeches, demonstrations and music.

 The mill was operated by four generations of Kay family members.
 Thomas Lister Kay died in 1900 and his son Thomas B. Kay took over as president, serving until his own death in 1931.
 Thomas B. Kay's son Ercel took over for his father, and Ercel's son Tom Kay took over for him.

 The mill announced its closure in 1959, and all operations ceased by 1962.

 Archeological digs on the northern part of the center's grounds led to the discovery of the site where a Methodist mission school stood before it was destroyed by a fire in 1872.